Effects of legalized cannabis: United States

 A 2015 study found that medical marijuana legalization increased use and abuse by those under and over the age of 21.
 A 2017 study found that frequency of marijuana use by students increased significantly after recreational legalization and that increase was especially large for females and for Black and Hispanic students.

+While overall arrests have decreased, racial disparities in cannabis-related arrests persist post-legalization.
+In Washington state, following retail legalization, disparities in arrest rates between Black and White adults grew from 2.5 times higher to 5 times higher, despite an overall 87% decrease in possession arrests for both groups.

-A 2017 study found that the introduction of medical marijuana laws caused a reduction in violent crime in Americans states that border Mexico: "The reduction in crime is strongest for counties close to the border (less than 350km), and for crimes that relate to drug trafficking.
+A 2017 study found that the introduction of medical marijuana laws caused a reduction in violent crime in Americans states that border Mexico: "The reduction in crime is strongest for counties close to the border (less than 350 km), and for crimes that relate to drug trafficking.
 In addition, we find that [medical marijuana laws] in inland states lead to a reduction in crime in the nearest border state.
 Our results are consistent with the theory that decriminalization of the production and distribution of marijuana leads to a reduction in violent crime in markets that are traditionally controlled by Mexican drug trafficking organisations."

 A 2020 study found that junk food sales increased between 3.2 and 4.5 percent in states that had legalized cannabis.